 7. Using the wrong drive roll or nozzle

-It’s important to choose the proper type of drive roll for the wire being used.
+It’s important to choose the proper type of drive roll for the wire you're using.
 Flux-cored wires should be used with knurled drive rolls, while solid wires should be used with standard V drive rolls.
-When using copper coated flux-cored wire, U-groove drive rolls should be used.
+When using copper coated flux-cored wire, choose U-groove drive rolls.

-Be sure to change out the drive rolls when the wire is changed.
-If a standard V drive roll is used with flux-cored wire, it will typically result in wire slippage.
-If drive roll tension is then tightened to accommodate that, it crushes the cored wire.
+Be sure to change out the drive rolls when you switch wire.
+If you use a standard V drive roll with flux-cored wire, it will typically result in wire slippage.
+If operators then tighten drive roll tension to accommodate that, it crushes the cored wire.
 Using a knurled drive roll with solid wire will chip the outer coating of the wire and plug the liner.
 When an operator feels the need to crank up wire tension, it’s often a symptom of something else wrong, such as the wrong drive roll type or a clogged liner.
 Watch this video to learn more about properly setting drive roll tension.

 Choosing the proper nozzle size for the application is another important factor.
 For instance, a tapered nozzle and tapered tip are recommended with the RMD process, but a tapered nozzle can’t accommodate the gas flow requirements of pulsed MIG and could result in improper gas coverage.
 Be sure to understand which nozzles match with each process.

-8. Choosing the wrong MIG gun for the application
+8. Choosing the wrong MIG gun for pipe welding

-If pulsed MIG welding will be used, the MIG gun must be able to handle the higher peak amperages of that process.
+If using pulsed MIG welding, the MIG gun must be able to handle the higher peak amperages of that process.
 Operations will often select a MIG welding gun based on the average amperage needed.
-But, purchasing a 250-amp gun when the application averages 250 amps means the gun will be subjected to considerably higher amperages during the peak of the pulsing cycle.
+But, purchasing a 250-amp gun when the application averages 250 amps means operators will subject the gun to considerably higher amperages during the peak of the pulsing cycle.
 If the gun isn’t designed for that peak amperage, it can burn out faster.

 Similarly, most MIG guns are rated for use with 100% carbon dioxide shielding gas.
-That is fine for applications that weld with that gas, but the available amperage on the gun decreases as soon as a mixed gas is used, which frequently happens in pipe welding applications.
+That is fine for applications that weld with that gas, but the available amperage on the gun decreases as soon as you introduce a mixed gas, which frequently happens in pipe welding applications.

 While lower amperage MIG guns are lighter and less expensive, they may not meet an operation’s pipe welding needs in the long run.
 Always choose a gun rated toward the higher end of welding needs.